cthompsonirl/cloud-resume-challenege/README.md

 The serverless backend consists of an API Gateway endpoint calling a Lambda function to update a DynamoDB database for the resume's visitor counter.

-The backend is automated with Terraform.

-The frontend is ustomated with Github workflows.

 Github in combination with Terraform Cloud is used for version control and for the CI/CD pipeline.

-You can visit my domain here which is the result of this project: https://christhompsoncloud.com/
+You can visit my website here which is the result of this project: https://christhompsoncloud.com/